bulentAkgul/laravel-package-generator/README.md

 # Laravel Package Generator

 This package aims to generate packages to increase productivity.
+It offers a flexible package structure tanks to settings that can be found in the **structures** array on *config/packagify.php*.
+The detailed explanations can be found in that array's comment block.

 ### Installation